ICWP-L e-mail discussion List Etiquette - Full Version

 * Delete most of the text of quoted messages when you REPLY.

 When you hit "Reply", the text of the message you are replying to is quoted in your outgoing message.
-Delete as much of it as possible and leave just enough to make it clear whose message you are replying to. * Send plain text messages, not HTML, if possible.
+Delete as much of it as possible and leave just enough to make it clear whose message you are replying to. * The List does not accept attachments

 Your message will be returned with an error message if you send an attachment with it.

-1) before forwarding a message from ICWP-L to any other person or another List
+1) before forwarding a message from ICWP CONNECT to any other person or another List

-2) before forwarding a message from anyone else to the ICWP-L List. * Privacy, Defamation, Libel
+2) before forwarding a message from anyone else to the ICWP CONNECT List. * Privacy, Defamation, Libel

 " Most lists are organized as "forums" where public discussion is actively encouraged, and many of them are set so that hitting the "Reply" key or button will automatically direct replies back to the list.
 Unfortunately, this can sometimes be embarrassing if you end up inadvertently sending a private comment to the whole list.
 Fortunately, there is a very easy way to avoid this, and the good thing is that it works even for non-LISTSERV mail.
 It is a simple rule that is easy to remember once you understand its purpose: Always think before sending any message!
 Ask yourself a few simple questions * Who is getting the message?